Vaccines for Prevention

 With next generation coronavirus vaccine development underway, public funding for these efforts can speed innovation.
 Such investment must be matched with political commitments to equitably deliver products that prove successful.

 Vaccine development has cascading benefits across public health.
 Advances against one health threat inform research against others.
 But tremendous scientific progress against viruses such as HIV and COVID-19 must be matched with global commitments to deliver proven vaccines, and other critical health tools for diagnosis, prevention and treatment, to the world’s most vulnerable populations, no matter where they live.
-It’s imperative to reach global commitments that will fully support health systems and empower all countries to equitably contribute and share in the fruits of science.
+It’s imperative to empower all countries to equitably contribute and share in the fruits of science.

 The database allows users to view clinical trials around the world, gaining an understanding of the many developments currently being made in the field of HIV prevention research.